Anonymity22/handwriting-recognition/README.md

 ### Feature extraction

 We employ CNN to design the feature extraction module.
 The feature extraction layer is composed of 7 layers of CNN, the dimensions of the feature extraction layer are clearly marked in the framework.
-The output of CNN is a sequence
+The output of CNN is a  feature sequence of 25\*1\*512 size.

 ### Word recognition